 On examination, her jugular veins are distended, her lung fields are clear, and she has evidence of ascites and peripheral edema.

-performed and the following tracings are obtained (RA = right atrium; RV = right
+the following tracings are obtained (RA = right atrium; RV = right ventricle;

 The patient is likely to manifest each of the following features:

 18. Equalization of diastolic pressures